AutomationSolutionz/automationsolutionz.github.io/docs/zeuz-api-examples.md

 5. ### Get Zeuz Node (machine) ID [[API Doc]](https://documenter.getpostman.com/view/10815312/SzfAzSWj#3439a31e-c965-4fbc-83b7-b4727fef7a88)

    You need to get the Zeuz Node/machine ID to tell the server that you want to deploy/run your test set in that particular machine/zeuz node.
-   If you have Zeuz Nodeinstalled locally, navigate to the folder where it is installed (usually "Desktop > Zeuz_Node) and open the `node_id.conf` file.
+If you have Zeuz Node installed locally, navigate to the folder where it is installed (usually "Desktop > Zeuz_Node") and open the `node_id.conf` file.
 The `id` specified here will become a part of the name of the machine.
 For example, if my username is **foo** and the `id` specified in `node_id.conf` file is set to **cicd**, the name of the Zeuz Node instance will become available as **foo_cicd**.

    ```json
     [